MicrosoftDocs/VBA-Docs/api/Excel.IconCriterion.Operator.md

 # IconCriterion.Operator property (Excel)

-Returns or sets one of the constants of the  **[xlFormatConditionOperator](Excel.XlFormatConditionOperator.md)** enumeration, which specifes if the threshold is "greater than" or "greater than or equal to" the threshold value.
+Returns or sets one of the constants of the  **[xlFormatConditionOperator](Excel.XlFormatConditionOperator.md)** enumeration, which specifies if the threshold is "greater than" or "greater than or equal to" the threshold value.

 ## Syntax